Best Government Support for Tech Start-Ups in the UK

 Digital tech businesses are at the heart of the UK economy.
-In 2016 alone they produced £161 billion in turnover and created 1.56 million jobs nationwide.
-In fact, digital tech industries grew 32% faster than the rest of the economy.
-But is there enough government support for tech start-ups to develop?
+In 2016 alone they produced £161 billion in turnover and created 1.56 million jobs.
+Digital tech industries grew 32% faster than the rest of the economy.

-According to the European Digital City Index, London has been ranked the number one city in Europe for supporting both start-ups and scale-ups and second in the world for supporting innovation and entrepreneurship.
-It’s not difficult to see why.
-The capital city hosts the largest venture capitalist community along with Level39, Europe’s largest accelerator space for financial technology which contains over 100 companies.
+According to the European Digital City Index, London has been ranked the number one city in Europe for supporting start-ups.
+It’s second in the world for supporting innovation and entrepreneurship.
+The capital city hosts the largest venture capitalist community along with Level39.
+Europe’s largest accelerator space for financial technology which contains over 100 companies.

-Over the course of 2014, tech firms in London secured almost $1.4 billion in venture capital financing, ten times more than that raised in 2010.
-If you also consider the city’s proximity to some of the world’s leading technology universities, direct access to well-connected mentors and innovators along with media clusters, it’s easy to understand London’s appeal.
+Over the course of 2014, tech firms in London secured almost $1.4 billion in venture capital financing.
+10x more than that raised in 2010.
+Consider the city’s proximity to the world’s leading universities, mentors, innovators and media clusters.
+Because it’s easy to see the value.

-So it’s no surprise that the government has pledged its support by introducing favourable legislative changes and tax cuts as well as allocating resources and increasing investment in the technology sector to encourage new business.
+The government has pledged its support by introducing legislative changes, tax cuts as well as increasing investment.
 PM Theresa May recently announced plans to boost investment into science and technology innovation by £2bn per year and a review into R&D tax incentives to help more start-ups scale.

 So what exactly does the UK government do to support tech start-ups?
 We take a look at the main resources available.

 There are various ways to fund a start-up.
-Whether it is through a bank or start-up loan, bootstrapping, or entry to an incubator or accelerator, it is likely you will use several methods to fund your business, particularly at the early stages.
+It is likely you will use several methods to fund your business because of that.

 However, there also quite a few routes to take with regards to government financial support:

 - Innovate UK: The public body holds regular funding competitions for businesses and research organisations.
-With a budget of £561 million, companies working on science and technology innovations can apply for the chance to win funding amounts of anything between £250,000 and £10 million.
+With a budget of £561 million, companies working on science and technology innovations can win between £250,000 and £10 million.

-- The London Co-Investment Fund: Founded and managed by Funding London and Capital Enterprise, the programme aims to invest in high growth tech, science and digital start-ups based in London.
-So far, it has raised £25 million from the Mayor of London’s Growing Places Fund to co-invest in seed rounds of £250,000 to £1 million.
+- The London Co-Investment Fund: Founded by Funding London and Capital Enterprise, it aims to invest in high-growth tech, science and digital start-ups in London.
+It has raised £25 million from the to co-invest in seed rounds of £250,000 to £1 million.